A Short Poem About Freedom: The Yellow Wallpaper

 John warns me to save myself from my own curse

-He smiles but his eyes convey full of pity
+He smiles, but his eyes are full of pity:

 How foolish of him, of course!